-If you need to use a tote to transport your RV waste, you can purchase a heavy duty one, such as this option from Walmart.
+If you need to use a tote to transport your RV waste, you can purchase a heavy duty one, such as this option from Amazon.
 This is a good backup idea if you’re not using any of the direct connection methods.

 Dumping your RV waste into a septic system is one of the many options available for this dirty job.